AbooMinister25/blog/blog/content/series/foo/index.md

 ---
 title = "foo"
-tags = ["programming", "test"] template = "series_index.html.tera"
+tags = ["programming", "test"] template = "series.html.tera"
 ---

-this is one of the series of all time
+this is one of the series of all time, I'll talk a bit about this one thing, and then follow it up to some extent with discussion about this other thing.
+It's pretty based.